 Yet notwithstanding, the persons of believers being accepted through Christ, their good works are also accepted in him; not as though they were in this life wholly unblameable and unreproveable in God’s sight; but that he, looking upon them in his Son, is pleased to accept and reward that which is sincere, although accompanied by many weaknesses and imperfections (Chapter 16, Article 6).

-In the way a father is pleased by the imperfect yet sincere gifts of his children, the Shunammite’s gracious care of Elisha is accepted by the LORD (2 Kings 4:11-17).
+In the way a father is pleased with the imperfect yet sincere gifts of his young children, the Shunammite’s gracious care of Elisha is accepted by the LORD (2 Kings 4:11-17).
 One day, while resting in his upstairs chamber, Elisha calls the woman and is eager to return some kindness.
 He inquires of a need--perhaps she needed someone to address the king on her behalf (see how God satisfies this very need in 2 Kings 8:1-6!).
-But the Shunammite makes no request; her service had not been some seed sown for the purpose of reaping a divine favor.
+But the Shunammite makes no request; her service had not been some "seed" sown for the purpose of reaping a divine favor.
 She simply welcomed Elisha on the basis of his holiness.
 And for this she is blessed.

 Like barren Sarah before her, the Shunammite is promised a son within a year (Genesis 18:9-10).
 But this reward seemed too good to be true (2 Kings 4:16).
 A hope deferred makes the heart sick and the Shunammite’s ailing heart struggled to take hold of God’s promise (Proverbs 13:12).